gjandebeur/RNAanalysis/README.md

         --deletionsPerReadBase \
         --insertionsPerReadBase \
         --readLength --printValuePerReadAlignment

+With marginstats output, run substitutionplot.R and Identity.R scripts

 With Dorado completed, use the following to move from unreadable bam into a readable transcript (AUCGs)